lucasecdb/rmdc/packages/rmdc/README.md

 This library was created because the official adapter implementation for React was abandoned.
 The repo can be found [here](https://github.com/material-components/material-components-web-react).
 Also, there were [some issues](https://github.com/material-components/material-components-web/issues/4357) with the foundation implementation, which made the React components that used solely the foundation a bit awkward.
-These components weren't syncing with the props passed, because the foundation kept a internal state which was made impossible to change via it's public API.
+These components weren't syncing with the props passed, because the foundation kept an internal state which was made impossible to change via it's public API.

 ## Installation